ANNOUNCEMENT TEXT

 High school counselors also are welcome to share more about the student through letters of recommendation.

 Yes.
-First-year students who are admitted are eligible for both merit-based scholarships and the Emory University Scholar Programs.
-Additionally, Emory meets 100 percent of
+First-year students who are admitted are eligible for both merit-based scholarships and the Emory University Scholar programs.
+Additionally, Emory meets 100 percent of demonstrated need for undocumented students (with or without DACA).
+For further information, please visit the Office of Financial Aid.

 Admitted transfer students, including undocumented students (with or without DACA) are not eligible for merit scholarships.
 They are, however, eligible for financial aid.
 For further information, please visit the Office of Financial Aid.